LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Deploy.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Deploy Command
+# LambdaSharp CLI - Deploy Command

 The `deploy` command is used to deploy a published module.

-CloudFormation stacks created by the λ# tool have termination protection enabled when deployed with the `--protect` option.
+CloudFormation stacks created by the λ# CLI have termination protection enabled when deployed with the `--protect` option.
 In addition, subsequent updates cannot delete or replace data resources unless the `--allow-data-loss` option is passed in.
 This behavior is to reduce the risk of accidental data loss when CloudFormation resources are being accidentally replaced.

 ## Arguments